-Why Refer to CINJ’s Pediatric Hematology/Oncology Program?
+Why Refer to Our Pediatric Hematology/Oncology Program?

-- We have nationally renowned physicians with specialty areas in leukemia, sickle cell anemia, coagulation, pediatric hematology, brain tumors and pediatric oncology.We provide a comprehensive treatment program for children with cancer and their families through a health team of physicians, nurses, psychologists, social workers and teachers.
+- We provide a holistic treatment program for children with cancer and their families, with a psychosocial support team of psychologists, psychiatrist, nurses, child life specialists, social workers and teachers.

 - We house a nationally recognized thrombosis and hemophilia center.